Whether you like it or not, when you are applying for a science job, you

 employer's in-house style.

-has the important effect of communicating that you are a 'safe pair of hands'
+Emulating the style of clothing that you will be expected to wear once you've joined the organisation has the important effect of communicating that you are a 'safe pair of hands'

 cleanliness and hygiene